 Now, we’re entering a topic that’s pretty taboo but it’s worth looking into.
-Buying sunglasses that haven’t been approved by medical associations and city-, nationally- or even internationally established requirements can have negative consequences on our ocular health.
+Buying sunglasses that haven’t been approved by medical associations or requirements at the national or international level can have negative consequences on your ocular health.

-Instead of protecting our vision, the majority of these sunglasses have an opposite effect.
+Instead of protecting your vision, the majority of these sunglasses have an opposite effect.
 In other words, they cause even more damage.

 The majority of the patients with keratitis (inflammation of the cornea), early stages of cataracts, eye dryness and dizziness often experience problems because they’re using sunglasses that they purchased at a flea market, fair, market stall or online.
 Basically, they’re from any place besides an optics store.

 It’s crucial to go to the right stores and get a proper assessment from specialists.

 As damage is progressive, you might fail to realize that something isn’t right.
 Sometimes, by the time a person gets a check-up, it’s too late.

 Low-quality sunglasses essentially “trick” the eye, which is an organ that’s just as fragile as it is valuable.
 In order to understand a little better why the sun is harmful for your eyes, you need to know that there are three types of solar radiations: